 - B.A., Bachelor of Arts, Luther College, 1985

-Eric Isaacson is associate professor of music theory and director of graduate studies at the Indiana University Jacobs School of Music.
+Eric Isaacson is associate professor of music theory at the Indiana University Jacobs School of Music.
 Formerly chair of the Music Theory Department, he also holds an adjunct appointment in the IU School of Informatics and Computing and is a faculty member in IU's Cognitive Science Program.